Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Impact of stars on the subhalo population

 \section{Impact of stars on the subhalo population}

-In this section, we incorporate the effect of stars into the SL17 model in addition to smooth stripping and disk shocking.
-Firstly, we describe how we compute the combined effect of individual encounters and disk shocking.
-Then, in a second step, we show our results for the impact on the subhalo mass function and the total number density.
+In this section, we incorporate the effect of stellar encounters into the SL17 model in addition to those of smooth stripping and disk shocking.
+We start by describing how we combine the effects of individual encounters and disk shocking.
+Then, in a second step, we show our results for the impact on the subhalo mass function and on the total number density.